CE-Programming/asm-docs/pages/resources/asm/libload.md

 # Relocation

-When the assembler encounters a **.r** or **.r2** macro, it stores the current location counter +1 or +2 respectively to the relocation table.
+When the assembler encounters a **\.r** macro, it stores the current location counter -3 into the relocation table.
 The relocation table is then placed after the code section.

-After the relocation information is two special words: one which holds an offset pointer to the start of the dependency table, and one that holds the size of the library if it were to be extraceted to RAM.
+After the relocation information is two special data words: one which holds an offset pointer to the start of the dependency table, and one that holds the size of the library if it were to be extraceted to RAM.

 This size consists of the dependencies & code portions; no header, functions, or anything else is included in calculations.